QlikDeploymentFramework/Qlik-Deployment-Framework-Cloud/README.md

 # Qlik-Deployment-Framework (QDF) for Qlik Cloud (v.1.8 alfa)
-These scripts are speciffic for Qlik Cloud, meaning that you can not run Qlik Sense desktop, QlikView or Qlik Sense server together with these scripts.
-Qlik Cloud spaces can be used as containers as well as clasic containers stored under external storage that is  mapped as a drive in Qlik Cloud.
+These scripts are specific for Qlik Cloud, meaning that you can not run Qlik Sense desktop, QlikView or Qlik Sense server together with these scripts.
+Qlik Cloud spaces can be used as containers as well as classic containers stored under external storage that is  mapped as a drive in Qlik Cloud.

 This is an early alfa with several bugs and limitations in Qlik Cloud.
-Use standard QDF containers and replace the scripts whith these.
+Use standard QDF containers and replace the scripts with these.
 All QDF functions are loaded in during initiation but not all of functions are tested to work with Qlik Cloud.

-* **An external Shared container is a must** containing these Qlik clud script (replacing older QDF container scripts) in an external storage.
-This container is need to initiate QDF using Qlik Sense reload script, as seen below:
+* **An external Shared container is a must** containing these Qlik Cloud script (replacing older QDF container scripts) in an external storage.
+This container is need to initiate QDF using Qlik Sense reload script, using **vG.HomeContainer** as seen below:
-    - `SET vG.SharedBasePath='lib://Drive name/path/Shared';`
+    - `SET vG.HomeContainer='lib://user:OneDrive - user/QDF_SaaS/Shared';`
     - `$(include=$(vG.SharedBasePath)/InitLink.qvs);`
 * In this release all container folders in external drives (folders you want QDF to identify as Global Variable path) need to include the **Info.txt** file, as this file identifies the folder as a Global path
 * External drives are really picky on trailing slash, for OneDrive no trailing slash is possible
 * To identify containers stored in external drives, the 'AltPath' to the external dirve and container root needs to be specified in `vG.SharedBaseVariablePath/ContainerMap.csv`
 * **Qlik Cloud spaces** as containers works but with limited subfolders, only global variables `vG.BasePath` and `vG.QVDPath` are generated and used.
     - Mapp QDF container -> space by adding space name in `Prefix` and `ContainerName` under `vG.SharedBaseVariablePath/ContainerMap.csv` (no `AltPath` are specified in container map)
-* Use `$(include=$(vG.SharedBasePath)/InitLinkSkip.qvs);` to skip executing the initiation code that identifies related containers, this only works when initiation has executed successfuly one time in the same location
+* Use `$(include=$(vG.SharedBasePath)/InitLinkSkip.qvs);` to skip executing the initiation code that identifies related containers, this only works when initiation has executed successfully one time in the same location

 ## QDF is a set of Qlik scripts and utilities that enables:
-Resource Sharing, Reuse, Organization, Structure and Standards providing an effective and efficient Qlik deployment.
+Resource Sharing, Reuse, Organisation, Structure and Standards providing an effective and efficient Qlik deployment.
 Qlik-Deployment-Framework content is available at https://community.qlik.com/groups/qlikview-deployment-framework

 ## Qlik Deployment Framework resource containers